 - Improve the office environment – make it more comfortable and aesthetically pleasing by letting in lots of natural light and creating a fun interior design.

-Companies can also help to improve job satisfaction, thereby promoting employee wellbeing, by offering a variety of different benefits (e.g. life insurance, health insurance, various types of discounts).
+Companies can also help to improve job satisfaction, thereby promoting employee wellbeing, by offering a variety of different benefits (e.g. life insurance, health insurance, various types of employee discounts).

 By supporting employee wellbeing, companies can help to improve both the lives of their staff members and the productivity and retention of their workforce.